Sidney Shorr: A Girl's Best Friend

 Sidney Shorr: A Girl's Best Friend is a 1981 American made-for-television drama film written by Oliver Hailey and directed by Russ Mayberry.
 The film is based on a short story by Marilyn Cantor Baker.
 It stars Tony Randall, Lorna Patterson, Kaleena Kiff and David Huffman.

 It premiered on NBC as a two-hour pilot for the NBC series Love, Sidney on October 5, 1981.
-Oliver Hailey and Marilyn Canton Baker won a Writers Guild of America Award for Best Comedy Anthology - Original or Adapted and it was nominated for a Primetime Emmy Award for Outstanding Writing for a Limited Series, Movie, or Dramatic Special.
+Oliver Hailey and Marilyn Cantor Baker won a Writers Guild of America Award for Best Comedy Anthology - Original or Adapted and it was nominated for a Primetime Emmy Award for Outstanding Writing for a Limited Series, Movie, or Dramatic Special.
 The movie was one of prime time's first depictions of a gay man on television, and was protested by conservative organizations.

 Plot

 When we first meet Sidney, a reclusive illustrator, his mother has recently died, and his live-in lover Martin has left him.
 Then on a rainy evening, Sidney befriends Laurie Morgan, who spends the night in his apartment due to the rain.
 Laurie very quickly identifies Sidney's sexuality from his longing gaze towards a man's photo on the mantle.
 Since Sidney can no longer afford his apartment alone, he invites her to move in.
 She eventually finds work in commercials, and later on a soap opera.

 Sidney is a jealous roommate though, and Laurie resents his constant complaints about her being too promiscuous.
 When Laurie learns she is pregnant and her boyfriend is married, Sidney comforts her.
 She then decides to have an abortion, but Sidney begs her not to.
 Laurie agrees to keep her baby, and Sidney helps out with parenting responsibilities and financial support.

 Flash forward five years, and they are seen as a happy family.
 But when her new boyfriend Jimmy proposes marriage, Laurie accepts and announces they are moving to Los Angeles.
 Sidney objects and files for joint custody of the child.
 When Sidney and Laurie meet with Judge Wilcox, Sidney makes an impassioned plea to keep the child, but ultimately, one of them must say goodbye to Patti.